agude/agude.github.io/_books/inversions.md

   perspective of the manipulated civilization.

 - DeWar and Vosill's ideas of how best to do good _invert_ in the story.
-In DeWar's stories of their past, he thought sometimes evil was necessary for the greater good while Vosill believed it wasn't.
+In DeWar's tales of their past, he thought sometimes evil was necessary for the greater good while Vosill believed it wasn't.
 In the present, DeWar is a bodyguard who kills only in defense, while Vosill steers the course of the world through manipulation and assassination.

 - There are many role _inversions_ as well:  DeWar is an assassin who protects, Vosill is a doctor who kills.
-The UrLeyn is an oppressive anti-monarchist, Quience is a democratizing monarch.
+UrLeyn is an oppressive anti-monarchist, Quience is a democratizing monarch.

 {{ this_book }} is similar to {{ torture }}.
 Both are sci-fi novels that take